SiliconLabs/peripheral_examples/series2/timer/timer_frequency_generation/readme.txt

 How To Test:
 1. Build the project and download to the Starter Kit
-2. Measure waveform on PA6 (see board specific pinout below)
+2. Measure waveform on GPIO pin (see board specific pin below)

 ================================================================================